Reeya123/wildlife-detector/READme.md

-# 🐾 Wildlife Detector - Frontend
+# 🐾 Wildlife Detector

 **Empowering Every Explorer with Wildlife Knowledge**
-A React.js-based interactive web app that allows users to upload wildlife images and get AI-powered species identification.
+Wildlife Detector is an AI-powered web app that lets people upload pictures of wildlife and get instant information about the species in the image.
+It uses Amazon Rekognition and species data from iNaturalist to identify animals and show details like scientific name, habitat, and fun facts — all in a clean, interactive interface.

+This project is for:

+Nature lovers, hikers, and explorers who often spot animals on trails and want to learn more about them

+Students or educators who want a simple tool to identify wildlife and teach biodiversity

+Anyone curious about the animals they encounter — just snap a photo and learn something cool

 ![Demo Preview](./Demo.gif)

+#### This project was built as a hands-on way to explore AWS services like S3, Lambda, API Gateway, and Rekognition.
+While the UI is responsive and offline functionality is planned, the current version focuses on the backend integration and image-based species recognition pipeline using cloud-native tools.

 ---

 ## Key Features
 - **Upload Wildlife Images** – Identify wild species via simple image upload.
 - **AI-powered Species Detection** – Images are analyzed using Amazon Rekognition & iNaturalist API.
-- 🌍 **Dynamic Species Cards** – Interactive design with hover animations.
+- **Dynamic Species Cards** – Interactive design with hover animations.
-- 🖥 **React.js & TailwindCSS** – Modern, responsive, and highly optimized frontend.
+- **React.js & TailwindCSS** – Modern, responsive, and highly optimized frontend.
-- 🔥 **Responsive UI** – Built with React.js & Tailwind CSS.
+- **Responsive UI** – Built with React.js & Tailwind CSS.
-- 🔍 **Species Info Display** – Provides details like scientific name, habitat, conservation status, and fun facts.
+- **Species Info Display** – Provides details like scientific name, habitat, conservation status, and fun facts.

 ---